-price structures is engaged in unlawful activity . . .
-[T]o the extent that they raised, lowered, or stabilized prices they would be directly interfering with the free play of market forces.\13 As the Supreme Court has recognized, "An agreement to pay or charge rigid, uniform prices would be an illegal agreement under the Sherman Act.
-But so would agreements to raise or lower prices whatever machinery for price-fixing was used.\14 Thus, an agreement to use a particular formula, like an RVG, could support a finding of illegal price-fixing, because "tampering with the means of setting prices is tantamount to tampering with reimbursement levels.\16 Similarly, the Supreme Court has condemned as per se unlawful a horizontal agreement to fix only one element of price, such as credit terms.
+Naked horizontal agreements to restrict output or tamper with price are per se illegal.
+No elaborate inquiry into market power or actual effects is required for condemnation of such agreements under the antitrust laws, and insistence on the "need" in the marketplace for such arrangements cannot provide a defense.
+11 An agreement on precise fees is not required for a finding of illegality.
+12 "Any combination which tampers with price structures is engaged in unlawful activity . . . .
+[T]o the extent that they raised, lowered, or stabilized prices they would be directly interfering with the free play of market forces."13 As the Supreme Court has recognized, "An agreement to pay or charge rigid, uniform prices would be an illegal agreement under the Sherman Act.
+But so would agreements to raise or lower prices whatever machinery for price-fixing was used."14 Thus, an agreement to use a particular formula, like an RVG, could support a finding of illegal price-fixing,15 because "tampering with the means of setting prices is tantamount to tampering with reimbursement levels."
+16 Similarly, the Supreme Court has condemned as per se unlawful a horizontal agreement to fix only one element of price, such as credit terms.17

 If an agreement encompassing promulgation and adherence to the ASIM RVG is found, the agreement would have purposes and likely effects that under the foregoing precedent would condemn the agreement as per se unlawful absent plausible efficiency justifications.
-The agreement would tamper with market pricing structures, and pose a serious danger of higher prices, at least with respect to some medical services, and other anticompetitive effects.
+The greement would tamper with market pricing structures, and pose a prious danger of higher prices, at least with respect to some medical ervices, and other anticompetitive effects.